murtuzaalisurti/better/README.md

                 ai-model-api-key: ${{ secrets.MODEL_API_KEY }} # make sure to set this in your repository secrets - /settings/secrets/actions (Settings > Secrets and Variables > Actions > Secrets Tab)
                 platform: 'openai'
                 delete-existing-review-by-bot: true #default is true
-                rules: |- # Rules to consider for code review -- It must follow industry standard best practices -- No unused imports
+                filesToIgnore: '**/*.env, .husky/**' # uses glob patterns (micromatch - https://github.com/micromatch/micromatch)
-                    -- No unused variables
+                rules: |- # Rules to consider for code review -- It must follow industry standard best practices -- It should be idiomatic
-                    -- The code should be idiomatic
+                    -- It should be readable
-                    -- The code should be readable
+                    -- It should not contain any security related vulnerabilities -- It should not contain any sensitive data -- It should be well structured
-                    -- No unnecessary logs
+                    -- It should not contain bad patterns

 ```